 Fortunately, many resources are available to amateurs, from atlases and catalogs to planetarium software, to online resources.
 We’ve compiled a collection of these resources on this page.
 In addition to links to some of the best sources of information, we’ve also included a set of observer object lists in printable PDF format.

 The resources described on this page are provided solely for the benefit of club members, and their appearance here does not imply endorsement or a recommendation to purchase.
 They are simply resources that club members have found useful for their own observing programs.
 Many other products would undoubtedly prove just as useful.
 If you know of any observing resources that might benefit RAC members, email your suggestions to the Web Editor.

-Our Observer Notes page captures member observations and comments about their favorite objects.
+Our Observer Notes (old website) page captures member observations and comments about their favorite objects.

 Atlases and Catalogs

 There are many great star atlases and catalogs of deep sky objects that make good subjects for amateur astronomers at all levels, from beginner to expert.
 One of the best collections of atlas, catalog, and sky map descriptions on the web is SkyMaps.com, a website devoted to presenting information about amateur astronomy resources.
 One can also purchase products through the website.
 The list below represents just a few of the many resources available through SkyMaps.com, Willmann-Bell, and other sellers.